utexas-bwi/segbot/segbot_firmware/README.md

     $ arduino

 Select ``File > Sketchbook > Libraries`` followed by the desired firmware version.
+The standard one is named ``segbot_arduino``.
 Then, click the ``->`` icon to compile the microcode and load it into the controller.

 ROS Driver
 ----------

-When the firmware is loaded, start ``roscore`` and run the ROS device
+When the firmware is loaded, you can run the ROS device driver:
-driver:

-    $ rosrun segbot_sensors sensor_ranges_driver
+    $ roslaunch segbot_sensors arduino.launch --screen

-The driver publishes sensor readings on the ``/sensor_ranges`` topic.
-To see the data, run:

-    $ rostopic echo /sensor_ranges
+Sensor ranges are published as point clouds on the ``/range_points`` topic.
+To see the points, run [rviz](http://wiki.ros.org/rviz), displaying that topic in the "sensor_base" frame of reference with a decay time of 0.2 seconds.